You can’t eat. You can’t sleep.

 You Can Help Advance Migraine Research

-If you’ve never had a migraine, be glad you can just take my word for it: They really, really suck.
+If you’ve never had a migraine, be glad you can just take my word for it: They’re really, really bad.

 It’s like a headache on steroids: severe, throbbing, and often one-sided pain.
 They can be accompanied by nausea, vomiting, sensitivity to light and — duh — irritability.